peaclab/PACT/README.md

 '.' here is a path signifying where the Dockerfile is located.
 As such, the above command should be run while in the root folder. "imagename" can be anything.

-2. Run the image with flags to
+3. Run the image with arguments to;

-   a. specify a local directory that should be attached to "/opt/app/Input" inside the container.
+   - a. specify a local directory that should be attached to "/opt/app/Input" inside the container.

-   b. get access to the container's command line once it starts running.
+   - b. get access to the container's command line once it starts running.

 ```
 docker run -it  -v $(pwd)/path-to-folder-with-input-files:/opt/app/Input \imagename /bin/bash
 ```

-"-v $(pwd)/path-to-folder-with-input-files:/opt/app/Input" satisfies 2a.
+"-v $(pwd)/path-to-folder-with-input-files:/opt/app/Input" satisfies 3a.

-"/bin/bash" satisfies 2b.
+"/bin/bash" satisfies 3b.

 Replace path-to-folder-with-input-files with a folder of your choosing.
 For eg, to use the Intel folder in this repo, run

 ```
 docker run -it  -v $(pwd)/Intel:/opt/app/Input \imagename /bin/bash
 ```

-3. While inside the running container's command line, run PACT.py with arguments.
+4. While inside the running container's command line, run PACT.py with arguments.

 ```
 python3 PACT.py <lcf_file> <config_file> <modelParams_file> --gridSteadyFile <grid_file>